 Jim Phelan: [00:32:00] Okay, Eyal, thank you for reading that.
 I think a good place to start is, maybe with that ending, seems kind of abrupt and it's so open ended.
 What kind of thoughts do you have about that ending and its openness?

-Eyal Segal: Yeah so, so, as you were saying, that's a very obvious effect or quality of the story that's also particularly interesting from an orthological viewpoint and it has to do with the way the narrative is suddenly being cut off.
+Eyal Segal: Yeah, so, as you were saying, that's a very obvious effect or quality of the story that's also particularly interesting from an narratological viewpoint and it has to do with the way the narrative is suddenly being cut off.

 Jim Phelan: Right.

 Eyal Segal: But having said that, it's also worth mentioning right away that the story has a frame structure, and this radical open endedness that you rightly mentioned belongs mostly to the embedded level, that of the story about what happened in Kamenka.
-There is also another narrative level, that of what happens in the train, where the Jew from Kamenka is telling the story to his audience, and on this level I think there's something more covert that's happening in this context, but let's start with the more obvious.
+There is also another narrative level, that of what happens in the train, where the Jew from Kamenka is telling the story to his audience, and on this level I think there's something more covert that's happening in this context, but let's start with the more obvious thing.

 Jim Phelan: Yeah.
 Okay.
 Yeah.
 Yeah.
 No, I think we want to talk about the relationship between [00:33:00] those two things, but yeah.
 Yeah.
 So let's talk about the more overt thing.
 Right.

 Eyal Segal: So addressing, the provocative open endedness first, to try and explain how it is produced.
-I'd like to catch as briefly as possible a theoretical framework for dealing with the question of how the ending of a narrative is open or closed.
+I'd like to sketch as briefly as possible a theoretical framework for dealing with the question of how the ending of a narrative is open or closed.

 Jim Phelan: Okay, yeah.
 Go for it.